sebschub/MdSymbol/README.markdown

 =============================

 MdSymbol is a math symbol font, designed as a companion to Myriad Pro by Adobe, but it might also fit other contemporary typefaces.
+MdSymbol is based on FdSymbol by Michael Ummels released under the [SIL Open Font License][OFL], Version 1.1.

 Usage